OfficeDev/outlook-dev-docs/docs/rest/compare-graph-outlook.md

 The resources are the same between Microsoft Graph and Outlook.
 However, the two endpoints handle casing of the property names differently.
 Microsoft Graph uses camelCase for property names, while Outlook uses PascalCase.
 Translating between the two simply requires converting the case.

-For example, Microsoft Graph [message resource](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/message) defines properties such as `subject`, `from`, and `receivedDateTime`.
+For example, the Microsoft Graph [message resource](https://developer.microsoft.com/en-us/graph/docs/api-reference/v1.0/resources/message) defines properties such as `subject`, `from`, and `receivedDateTime`.
 On the Outlook endpoint, these properties are named `Subject`, `From`, and `ReceivedDateTime`.

+### Tracking changes (synchronization)

+Both endpoints support querying collections for changes relative to a synchronization state.
+While the functionality is the same, the methods are slightly different.

+On the Microsoft Graph endpoint, changes are queried by using [delta queries](https://developer.microsoft.com/graph/docs/concepts/delta_query_overview).
+This is implemented as a `delta` function on the collection.

+On the Outlook endpoint, changes are queried by [adding a header](/previous-versions/office/office-365-api/api/version-2.0/mail-rest-operations#synchronize-messages) to normal resource collection queries.

+### Batching

+Both endpoints support batching up to 20 separate requests into one HTTP request.

+[Microsoft Graph batching](https://developer.microsoft.com/graph/docs/concepts/json_batching) encodes multiple API requests into a JSON body with a content type of `application/json`.

+In addition to the JSON body format, [Outlook endpoint batching](/previous-versions/office/office-365-api/api/version-2.0/batch-outlook-rest-requests) also supports a multi-part body format with a content type of `multipart/mixed`.

 ### Example: retrieving a message